 Overview

-- Rotational Grazing & Soil Health: Students will learn the "choreography" of multi-species rotational grazing, moving livestock across pastures to prevent overgrazing and naturally sequester carbon.
+- Rotational Grazing & Soil Health: Students will learn the "choreography" of multi-species rotational grazing, moving livestock across pastures to prevent overgrazing while naturally sequestering carbon.

 - Biodiversity in Action: Participants will study how diverse crop rotations and heirloom varieties protect against pests and climate instability, contrasting these methods with industrial monocultures.